Viewing log messages

 Copy

-When querying for message data, you can select attribute values within a column by using bracket notation, as in the following form:
+When querying for message data, to select attribute values within a column, use bracket notation, as in the following form:

 COLUMN_NAME['attribute_name']